fotahub/fotahub-device-sdk-stm32/README.md

 # License
 Unless specifically indicated otherwise in a file included in this project, FotaHub&reg; Device SDK for STM32&reg; files are provided under the *Apache-2.0* license.
 See the [LICENSE](LICENSE) file for the full text of this license.

+The terms of the license attributed to this project do not alter any rights or obligations you may have under the licenses of any third-party software which is redistributed through the present project.
+Refer to the [NOTICE](NOTICE.md) file for detailed information regarding these aspects.